 - Students who pursue an academic minor through CAS must complete 9 credits at Loyola.

 Several academic departments offer students an opportunity to complete their degree programs with departmental honors.
 Students should ask their departmental chairperson for these requirements.
 Please note this is different than completing a degree as part of the University Honors program.

 CAS Regulations on Transfer Credit

 The College of Arts & Sciences complies with university-wide undergraduate transfer credit regulations, and adheres to the following college-wide regulations regarding credit applied to a degree.

-- The Dean’s Office will determine the applicability of a student’s transfer credit/s to CAS degree programs once credit is accepted by the Office of Admissions and evaluated by the Office of Student Records.
+- The Dean’s Office will determine the applicability of a student’s transfer credit/s to CAS degree programs once credit is accepted by the Office of Admissions and evaluated by the Office of the Registrar.

 - Developmental or non-college level coursework completed at either Loyola or other institutions will not be applied to CAS degree program requirements.

 - Students may not receive credit for lower-level coursework in which they have already successfully completed a more advanced course.

 - Intensive Weekend and Intersession courses taken at another institution are not accepted by CAS.